|

 the previous marriage or declaring it void ab

+initio.
 A sworn statement of the fact and

 circumstances of reappearance shall be recorded in the civil registry